allenmathews/Counter/README.md

 # Counter
-Simple counter to alert user on the number of times the button was clicked by the user
+Simple counter to alert user on the number of times the button was clicked by the user.
 =======
 # Getting Started with Create React App